-The Indiana University, Bloomington CRRES Advisory Board is composed of scholars from the IU-B research community and one external (non-IUB) faculty member who represent (in terms of scholarly research) the individuals being served by the center.
-The 8-member Advisory Board is charged with advising the Director and Associate Director; supporting the activities of CRRES staff, faculty, and students (including postdoctoral fellows); asking questions that help CRRES strive for and achieve excellence as a center; and raising awareness about activities and opportunities at CRRES to the broader research community.
+The Advisory Board is composed of scholars from the IUB research community and one external (non-IUB) faculty member who represent the research interests of CRRES affiliates.
+The Advisory Board is charged with advising the Director and Associate Director; supporting the activities of CRRES staff, faculty, postdoctoral fellows; and raising awareness about activities and opportunities at CRRES among the broader research community.

-Assistant Professor in Education Leadership and Policy Studies in the School of Education.
 I am a sociologist interested in the high school experiences of Latino youth.
 I am particularly interested in issues of engagement in school.
 I examine whether Latino youth are being challenged academically and whether they view those challenges as positive or negative experiences.
 I extend this line of research by exploring whether challenges in the classroom translate to higher levels of academic achievement (i.e. higher grades) among high school students.
-Some recent publications include an article in Journal of Latinos and Education (2011, volume 10) entitled “An Examination of Latino Students’ h=Homework Routines” and a collaborative piece that will appear in the Journal of Adult Development, entitled “The Influence of Family dynamics on Ethnic Identity among Adult Latinas.”
+Most recently, my research captures what Latino students appear to know about getting into college.
+Some recent publications include an article in the Journal of Hispanic Higher Education (2012, volume 11) entitled “Fulfilling educational aspirations: Latino students’ information seeking patters” and a co-authored piece that will appear in the Latino Studies Journal, entitled “Decomposing the differences in time allocation and research output between Latino and non-Latino faculty.”

-Associate Professor of Sociology, Northwestern University.
 I am interested in the dynamic processes that create inequalities in socioeconomic status, health and mortality.
 I have published on quantitative methods for studying inequality, the estimation of mortality, and on racial and ethnic disparities in socioeconomic status, health and mortality.
-My current work includes: 1) analyzing racial inequality using agent-based models, 2) examining the role of disease prevalence in mortality outcomes, and 3) analyzing racial disparities in attitudes, socioeconomic status and health outcomes.
-A more recent publication can be found in the International Migration Review (2010), entitled “Is it Race, Immigrant Status, or Both?
+My current work includes: 1) analyzing racial inequality using agent-based models, 2) investigating the role of race and gender in academic networks, 3) examining the role of disease prevalence in mortality outcomes, and 4) analyzing racial disparities in attitudes, socioeconomic status and health outcomes.
+I am currently working on a manuscript which uses agent-based models to answer the question, “how many racists does it take to create and maintain racial inequality?”
+The book aims to highlight the everyday micro- and macro-mechanisms that fuel the experience of modern racial inequality.
+A recent publication can be found in the International Migration Review (2010), entitled “Is it Race, Immigrant Status, or Both?
 An Analysis of Wage Disparities among Men in the United States” (with J.C.
 Dixon).